openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Supported_Devices.md

 ## Supported Configurations

-The Inference Engine can inference models in different formats with various input and output formats.
+The OpenVINO Runtime can inference models in different formats with various input and output formats.
 This page shows supported and optimal configurations for each plugin.

 ### Terminology